andrew-peng-144/Junior-Design-0326/README.md

 - You may also click this icon to start/stop the WAMPserver and edit configuration files for Apache, MariaDB/MySQL, and PHP.

 **Fully testing the website locally**
 - Navigate to `localhost/cgaprojectshowcase`.
 Try logging-in, with username `admintest` and `passwordtesting123` respectively.
-(Note that these credentials are stored in the `admins` table in MariaDB, and were added from the command in `add-test-admin.txt`).
+(Note that these credentials are stored in the `admins` table in MySQL, and were added from the command in `add-test-admin.txt`).
 - You can now click `Upload Projects` or `Add Student` at the top and follow the instructions accordingly.
 - For a student or project that you added, you should be able to search for from the homepage search bar.
 Test if that functionality works properly.